An Overview of Backstroke

 An effective leg kick can help to raise your legs to a horizontal position, thus reducing drag.

-• As the leg muscles are amongst the largest in the body.
+• The leg muscles are amongst the largest in the body.

 • Having a trained, effective leg kick minimises energy and oxygen consumption, whilst providing secondary propulsion.